Go Client

 Connection Pool

 When WithSubscriptionPool is configured, subscriptions share a pool of WebSocket connections.
-This is suitable for many short-lived or concurrent subscriptions.
+Ideal for many concurrent subscriptions.

 c := client.NewClient(url,